MGIC Investment Corporation (MTG) Shares Down Despite Recent Market Volatility

 BofA Securities gave a rating of “Buy” to MTG, setting the target price at $18 in the report published on August 18th of the previous year.

-Volatility was left at 2.02%, however, over the last 30 days, the volatility rate increased by 2.40%, as shares sank -4.51% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +3.09% upper at present.
+Volatility was left at 2.28%, however, over the last 30 days, the volatility rate increased by 3.27%, as shares sank -10.42% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -2.50% lower at present.

-During the last 5 trading sessions, MTG fell by -3.05%, which changed the moving average for the period of 200-days by +1.37% in comparison to the 20-day moving average, which settled at $13.83.
-In addition, MGIC Investment Corporation saw 2.54% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, MTG fell by -9.90%, which changed the moving average for the period of 200-days by -5.03% in comparison to the 20-day moving average, which settled at $13.71.
+In addition, MGIC Investment Corporation saw -4.08% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading